-Base: 88 respondents, multiple options could be selected.
-Source: Pye Tait Consulting 2020.
+Base: 106 respondents.
+Source: Pye Tait Consulting 2020

 4.3 Apprenticeship levy

 The apprenticeship levy was introduced in 2016 and came into law in April 2017.
 The apprenticeship levy obliges employers with a payroll over £3 million each year to pay a set proportion into a government fund specifically designed to pay for apprenticeships.
 Levy-payers are then entitled to receive funds paid into the levy in order to fund apprenticeship training at their company.